Afghan woman in limbo at Kabul airport after Taliban sweep

 Afghan woman in limbo at Kabul airport after Taliban sweepNew

 A young Afghan woman stands between two worlds at Kabul’s airport, engulfed in panic as thousands of Afghans scramble desperate to get out following the Taliban takeover of the country.
-In one world, Massouma Tajik would board a flight to a country she does not know, destined to become a refugee.
+In one world, the 22-year-old would board a flight to a country she does not know, destined to become a refugee.
 In another, she would stay in an Afghanistan under Taliban rule, forced to wipe out the last 20 years of all that she had built and achieved.
-Sleepless, hungry and scared she said on Monday she has been waiting for hours at the airport for a flight she fears would never come with questions she could not answer.
+Sleepless, hungry and scared she said Monday she had been waiting for hours at the airport for a flight she fears would never come with questions she could not answer.